sorc-lab/sorc-lab.github.io/blog/disk-utils.md

 It is clear from the program output that the Recovery partition is `Partition 2`.

-:one: Type `select partition 2`, assuming it is the `Recovery` partition, yours may differ\
+- Type `select partition 2`, assuming it is the `Recovery` partition, yours may differ
-:two: Type `delete partition override` to erase the partition
+- Type `delete partition override` to erase the partition

 Finally, go back into Windows Disk Management program.
 You should now see that the sector on disk is Unallocated, meaning it is dead space that the system cannot use.
 In short, the OS cannot write or read from this area of disk.
 We